bigeasy/cadence/diary.md

  * The function body is a cadence with a single step.
  * The `async` function is only valid when used within a `step`.

+### Cadence Concepts

+ * Asynchronous stack.
+ * Utilities that call error-first callbacks versus utilities that call a callback.